signalogic/SigSRF_SDK/README.md

 All .rar files and the auto install script must stay together in the same folder after downloading.

-Note that the install script checks for the presence of the unrar command, and if not found it will install the "UnRar" package.
+Note that the install script checks for the presence of the unrar command, and if not found it will install the unrar package.

 ### Sudo Privilege